 Another way to soothe your dog’s skin is to spray them with a half-and-half solution of water and apple cider vinegar.
 After your dog’s oatmeal bath, spray him with this solution (be careful to avoid their eyes) and do not rinse it off.
 This will instantaneously help relieve itching as well.

 Food & Food Additives

-There are a couple different ways your dog’s meals can be improved to help with allergies.
+There are a couple different ways your pup’s meals can be altered to improve allergy relief for your dog.
 One of these is buying all-natural hypo-allergenic food and treats.
 Best Bully Sticks offers a whole line of treats for dog’s with allergies.

 Also, adding natural ingredients to your dog’s food can help ease irritation.
 For example, the apple cider vinegar and water solution, as mentioned above, can also go on your dog’s food.
 This will help with any intestinal allergens your dog might have and aid in overall digestion.

 Adding omega-3 fatty acids to your pup’s food will also help.
 These acids have anti-inflammatory properties and can help alleviate irritated skin.
 Make sure you ask your vet about proper dosage of omega fatty acids for your dog.
 This treatment has little to no side effects, yet each dog has different response times to omega fatty acids.
 These acids have the added benefit of boosting coat quality and shine as well.